 - Nexgard Spectra for cats is a spot-on that protects against fleas, ticks, mites, heartworm, lungworm, and intestinal worms (including tapeworm).

 - Advocate is another popular choice to protect against fleas, heartworm, lungworm and most intestinal worms as a monthly spot-on treatment.

 - Frontline and Advantage are popular choices for spot-on flea control.

 - Seresto cat collars are a great long-lasting option that protects against fleas and ticks for up to eight months.

 You may wash your cat with a cat-safe flea shampoo if they will tolerate it.
 However, make sure not to apply a spot-on within 48 hours of the bath, as this reduces its effectiveness.

 How do I control a flea infestation in my home?

-By maintaining a year-round program and always being diligent in searching for signs of fleas, you’ll have a much better chance of eliminating them before you have a flea infestation on your hands.
+By maintaining a year-round program and always being diligent in observing for signs of fleas, you’ll have a much better chance of avoiding fleas becoming a big problem in your household.
 Use our Flea, Tick and Worm Treatment Finder for cats to understand the best parasite prevention for your cat based on their age, size and lifestyle.